gettyimages/gettyimages-api_nodejs/README.md

 * Search for images and videos from our extensive creative and editorial catalogs.
 * Get image, video, and event metadata.
-* Download files using your Getty Images products (e.g., Editorial subscriptions, Easy Access, Thinkstock Subscriptions, and Image Packs).
+* Download files using your Getty Images products (e.g., Editorial subscriptions, Easy Access, and Image Packs).
 * Custom Request functionality that allows user to call any endpoint.

 ## Help & Support